Skip to content

 import m from 'moment';

-Let’s return to the script code:
+Let’s go back to the script code:

 'use strict';

-// moment package
+// package moment

 import moment from 'moment';

-// try / catch / finally structure
+// try / catch / finally principle

 for (let i = 0; i < 10; i++) {

-// current date and time
+// date - current time

 const now = Date.now();

-// Format the time to include milliseconds
+// format time to get milliseconds

 const time = moment(now).format("HH:mm:ss:SSS");

-// the milliseconds
+// milliseconds

 const milli = Number(time.substr(time.length - 3));